bbannier/bbannier.github.com/_posts/2015-05-02-Writing-a-basic-clang-check.md

 4 matches.
 {% endhighlight %}

-which 4 finds all the {CXXMethodDecl} (two for our explicitly declared methods `f` and two for implicitly declared methods).
+which finds 4 `CXXMethodDecl`s (two for our explicitly declared methods `f` and two for implicitly declared methods).

 We chain that with the `isVirtual` matcher to only match virtual methods,